m-a-c-e/Machine-Learning/README.md

 ## Future Directions

-Hyper parameter tuning for supervised models Unsupervised model implementations (GMM, KMeans) Explore other feature extraction techniques
+* Hyper parameter tuning for supervised models
-Evaluating the performance on external dataset
+* Unsupervised model implementations (GMM, KMeans)

-### Potential Results and Discussion:
+* Explore other feature extraction techniques
-Our ideal goal would be to demonstrate how our multimodal approach outperforms unimodal approaches and identify the advantage of each module in providing context by experimenting with supervised and unsupervised methods.
-Evaluating the results of unsupervised clustering and use the observations for analyzing and cleaning the data is another task which will be addressed.
-Finally, will be looking to optimize and compare the different supervised classifiers using the evaluation metrics.
-The interpretability of the models will also be analyzed using AI Explainability tools.
+* Evaluating the performance on external dataset

 ### References:
 <a href="https://aclanthology.org/P15-2124.pdf">[1]</a> Joshi, Aditya, Vinita Sharma, and Pushpak Bhattacharyya.
 "Harnessing context incongruity for sarcasm detection."
 Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (Volume 2: Short Papers).
 2015. <br>